microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_packages.md

 * Calculating package signatures
 * Writing .spec files

-The core repo behaves slightly different than the dedicated build environment described in [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials) so use the steps described below to build your package instead.
+The core repo behaves slightly differently than the dedicated build environment described in [CBL-MarinerTutorials](https://github.com/microsoft/CBL-MarinerTutorials), so use the steps described below to build your package instead.

 ## **5. Build the Package**